material-components/material-components-web/README.md

 MDC Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
 In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate Material Components into your site in a lightweight, idiomatic fashion.

 **[Demos](https://material-components.github.io/material-components-web-catalog)** (updated with every release)

+> Note: Material Components Web follows semver and is still in version 0.x, which means it is regularly subject to
+> breaking changes.
+We typically follow a 2-week release schedule which includes one minor release per month with
+> breaking changes, and intermediate patch releases with bug fixes.
+> A list of changes is always available in the [CHANGELOG](./CHANGELOG.md),
+> and a tentative schedule of what we are working on next is available in the [ROADMAP](./ROADMAP.md).

 ## Quick start